isoAdvector/isoAdvector/README.md

 which it belongs.
 The advantage is that parallelisation is trivial.
 It should be noted that the operation performed on each edge is extremely simple.

-## IsoCutCell

-## IsoAdvection

-- Calculates the total volume of water, dVf, crossing each face in the mesh during the time interval from time t to time t + dt.

-# Ongoing work

-Add feature and improvement ideas/requests here.
-Some of them will be taken over by the development team and converted to issues.
-If you see an open feature request in this list that you want to take on, open an issue and leave a comment in the issue tracker.

 # Contributors: